tezos-checker/checker/docs/system-parameters.md

 ```
 accrual_to_uniswap = outstanding_with_fees - old_outstanding
 ```

-QQ: If I understand this correctly, there are cases where `accrual_to_uniswap` would be negative, which means that we are reducing the amount of kit in the uniswap contract.
-I wonder whether this is desirable or not.

 ### `outstanding_kit`
 To obtain the updated `outstanding_kit`, we need to account for both the accrued burrowing fees, and the imbalance adjustment